Here’s the Best Way to Cure an Upset Stomach

 Research from Penn State University’s Hershey Medical Center recommends what every parent knows as the BRAT foods: bananas, white rice, applesauce and toast.
 Eating only these four foods may be too restrictive (and could lead to malnourishment, especially among kids).
 But foods like these are good choices, because the harder your inflamed stomach has to work to digest something, the more likely it is to act up, Murray says.
 Foods that are easy for the body to break down—simple, minimally seasoned carbohydrates like saltine crackers, as opposed to hardier fare like whole grains and leafy greens—are less likely to trigger stabs of pain or a dash to the toilet.

 There are plenty of foods you should avoid.
-Pass on dairy foods because an upset stomach is likely to have problems digesting and absorbing lactose, Murray explains.
+Pass on dairy foods, because an upset stomach is likely to have problems digesting and absorbing lactose, Murray explains.
 “Even in the days or weeks after you’ve recovered, you may experience a temporary bout of lactose intolerance while your gut recovers,” he says.
-Also, high-fat foods (like nuts, oils and avocado), spicy dishes, alcohol and coffee may all aggravate a recovering stomach, says Dr. Joel Mason, a gastroenterologist and professor of medicine and nutrition at Tufts University.
+Also, skip high-fat foods (like nuts, oils and avocado), spicy dishes, alcohol and coffee, which may all aggravate a recovering stomach, says Dr. Joel Mason, a gastroenterologist and professor of medicine and nutrition at Tufts University.

 What about probiotics?
 While Mason and other experts say there’s promising research on probiotics for relief of gut-related conditions, there’s still not good evidence to support swallowing probiotic-rich foods to cure a stomach ache.
 One problem with probiotics is that the micro-organic makeup of your gut is different from everyone else’s.
 “There are also hundreds of probiotic strains, and the effect each has may be determined by your [gut’s] microbiome composition,” UCLA’s Mayer explains.
 “In the future, we may be able to map your microbiome simply and inexpensively, and make appropriate probiotic recommendations.”
 But we’re just not there yet.

-For another thing, nearly all the research linking probiotics to relief of gut-related issues has looked at “freeze-dried probiotic preparations in the form of capsules or tablets,” Mason says.
+Another issue is that nearly all the research linking probiotics to relief of gut-related issues has looked at freeze-dried probiotics in capsules or tablets, Mason says.
 “Eating yogurt or Kefir or other probiotic foods to relieve symptoms may be effective, but that hasn’t yet been shown.”

 While probiotic supplements are likely safe for most people, Mason says ingesting probiotics could in some cases be risky.
 “When you consume a probiotic, you’re consuming billions of bacterial or fungal spores,” he explains.
 In “the vast majority of instances,” that won’t hurt you.
 “But if you have an impaired immune system, there’s pretty good documentation that ingesting these organisms can set off very serious infections—even life-threatening infections,” he explains.